mshafer1/anki__ccna/Definitions/class-less-network.md

 Class-less network

 ## Back
-A network that uses more bits in the mask then the default for it's class
+A network that uses more bits in the mask then the default for its class